 - The most important thing to internalize in this teaching is that we have the capacity to improve because we are not a fixed entity.
 That there is always room for improvement.

 - By focusing on compassion for all others, our compassion grows accordingly.
 By continuing to grow into a meditative practice, insight into selflessness will develop.
 When compassion and insight develop, samadhi overtakes you and thoughts of teaching this become real.
-Your ultimate role yet defined.
+Your ultimate role is yet defined.

 As we are continually reminded that this samadhi is real and encompasses the highest form of compassion, mindfulness, and sincerity that we are to identify with, encompass, and become.
-The ah ha moment coming when we can travel through time without the presence of ourselves.
+The ah ha moment is coming when we can travel through time without the presence of ourselves.